Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

 Assume that $G\in \mathcal{G}_2^d$.
-By Lemma \ref{ruleLemma} and Theorem \ref{safeTheorem} we have that we can keep applying rules from $\mathcal{R}^d$ to $G$ as long as $G$ has not been turned into the empty graph yet.
-Now observe that each rule removes at least one vertex or in the case of \ref{rul:dc3} at least two edges, while never adding more vertices or edges.
-Since $G$ starts with a finite number of vertices and edges it follows that rules from $\mathcal{R}^d$ can be only applied a finite number of times to the graph.
-When no more rules can be applied to the graph, it follows the graph has been reduced to the empty graph.
-Therefore $G\bm{\mathcal{R}^{d*}}\emptyset$ and it follows that $\mathcal{R}^d$ is complete. \end{proof}
+By Lemma \ref{ruleLemma} and Lemma \ref{lem:divSafe} we can keep applying rules from $\mathcal{R}^d$ to $G$ as long as $G$ has not been turned into the empty graph yet.
+Observe that each rule removes at least one vertex or at least two edges, while never adding more vertices or edges.
+Since $G$ is finite, rules from $\mathcal{R}^d$ can only be applied a finite number of times.
+When no more rules can be applied, it follows that the graph has been reduced to the empty graph.
+Therefore $\mathcal{R}^d$ is complete. \end{proof}

-Now by Lemma \ref{thm:safeAndComplete} it follows $\mathcal{R}^d$ has the properties we want it to have so that we are able to use it for characterization of the graphs with divisorial gonality two or lower.
+Hence $\mathcal{R}^d$ has the properties we want it to have so that we are able to use it for characterization of the graphs with divisorial gonality two or lower.

-\section{Reduction rules for stable gonality}
+\section{Reduction Rules for Stable Gonality}

 In this section, we give a complete set of safe reduction rules to recognize stable hyperelliptic graphs, i.e.\ graphs with stable gonality 2.
-We will first introduce some extra notation and then we will state all rules.
+We will first introduce the constraints for stable gonality and then we will state all rules.
 Next we will show that all rules are safe for graphs with stable gonality at most 2 and that those graphs can be reduced to the empty graph.
 It is not hard to see that the set of rules implies a polynomial time algorithm to test if a graph has stable gonality at most 2; in Section~\ref{section:algorithms}, we discuss how we can obtain an algorithm with a running time of $O(m+n \log n)$.